acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/04-array_operations.md

 In this case, CPU will need to access main memory to load each matrix element.

 #### Avoiding Parallel Overhead at Low Iteration Counts
-Creating a thread is expensive, it may cost thousands of CPU cycles. f you have a function that requires only hundreds of cycles, it is wasteful to parallelize it.
+Creating a thread is expensive, it may cost thousands of CPU cycles.
+If you have a function that requires only hundreds of cycles, it is wasteful to parallelize it.
 The overhead alone will set you back.
 This can be avoided using conditional parallelization:

 ~~~
 #pragma omp parallel for if(N > 1000)